-These simple cases illustrate that modify operations work on bases of the results of previous modify operations.
+These simple cases illustrate that modify operations work based on the results of previous modify operations.
 This also explains the restrictions: Operations that try to use elements that have no value (as yet) will not work.
-Like trying to use (non index\) elements in 5. scope=indexshowdetails.
-That can't work because these elements are not yet scrubbed, that occurs later in 9. scope=showdetails index\description.modify {remove('description' not "")|'index\description'}
+Like trying to use (non index) elements in 5. scope=indexshowdetails.
+That won't work because these elements are not yet scrubbed, that occurs later in 9. scope=showdetails index_description.modify {remove('description' not "")|'index_description'}